How to revert/convert/downgrade APFS to HFS/HFS+ without data loss?

 Step 3: Type diskutil eraseDisk JHFS+ 'the disk name' /dev/'the identifier'.
 This process will wipe all the files in this APFS container and convert it back to APFS.

-iBoysoft Mac Data Recovery is the best APFS data recovery software that can recover files after failing to convert APFS to HFS+, convert HFS to APFS, recover deleted/lost data from APFS volumes, recover data from formatted APFS drives, recover data from unmountable APFS drives, recover data from inaccessible APFS drives, recover data from corrupted APFS drives, recover deleted/lost APFS volumes, etc.
+iBoysoft Mac Data Recovery is the best APFS data recovery software that can recover files after failing to convert APFS to HFS+, convert HFS to APFS, recover deleted/lost data from APFS volumes, recover lost data from formatted APFS drives, recover lost data from unmountable APFS drives, recover lost data from inaccessible APFS drives, recover lost data from corrupted APFS drives, recover deleted/lost APFS volumes, etc.

 Step 1: Launch iBoysoft Mac Data Recovery.